TissueC/TissueC.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I am 孙豪 (Hao Sun), a second-year master's student in from the Department of Computer Science and Technology, Tsinghua University.
+Hi, I am 孙豪 (Hao Sun), a second-year master's student from the Department of Computer Science and Technology, Tsinghua University.
 I am affiliated in [CoAI group](http://coai.cs.tsinghua.edu.cn/) and fortunately supervised by A/Prof. [Minlie Huang](http://coai.cs.tsinghua.edu.cn/hml).
 Before I come to Tsinghua University, I got my bachelor's degree in Shanghai Jiao Tong University in 2020.

 My research interests include NLP,  dialogue system, and dialogue safety.
 I am also familiar with some model pre-training  researches.